 Business Owners and Divorce

-Dedicated Franklin divorce attorney fights to protect your rights and your legacy
+Dedicated Brentwood divorce attorney fights to protect your rights and your legacy

 You may have a lot to lose during a divorce.
 That business that you may have dreamed of opening your whole life and that you may have spent years creating may have to be sold, or you may have to give your former spouse a large share of it, or there could be other scenarios which are not likely to make you happy.